micropython/micropython/docs/wipy/tutorial/repl.rst

 the REPL is by far the easiest way to test out your code and run commands.
 You can use the REPL in addition to writing scripts in ``main.py``.

+.. _wipy_uart:

-To use the REPL, you must connect to the WiPy either via :ref:`telnet <wipy_telnet>`, or with a USB to serial converter wired to the one the two UARTs on the WiPy.
-To enable REPL duplication on UART0 (the one accesible via the expansion board) do::
+To use the REPL, you must connect to the WiPy either via :ref:`telnet <wipy_telnet>`, or with a USB to serial converter wired to one of the two UARTs on the WiPy.
+To enable REPL duplication on UART0 (the one accessible via the expansion board) do::

    >>> from machine import UART